+'''

+tlm::tlm_sync_enum nb_transport_fw

+( tlm::tlm_generic_payload &payload,

+tlm::tlm_phase &phase,

-tlm::tlm_sync_enum nb_transport_fw (tlm::tlm_generic_payload &payload, // payload tlm::tlm_phase &phase, // phase (TLM::BEGIN_REQ) sc_core::sc_time &time); // absolute local time
+sc_core::sc_time &time); // absolute local time

+'''

 The first argument is a pointer to the payload (including the soclib payload extension), the second represents the phase (always set to TLM::BEGIN_REQ for requests), and the third argument contains the initiator local time.
 The return value is not used in this TLM-T implementation.